erstvn/readings/README.md

 *With this handbook, you’ll learn how to use:*

-*IPython and Jupyter: provide computational environments for data scientists using Python*
+*- IPython and Jupyter: provide computational environments for data scientists using Python*

-*NumPy: includes the ndarray for efficient storage and manipulation of dense data arrays in Python*
+*- NumPy: includes the ndarray for efficient storage and manipulation of dense data arrays in Python*

-*Pandas: features the DataFrame for efficient storage and manipulation of labeled/columnar data in Python*
+*- Pandas: features the DataFrame for efficient storage and manipulation of labeled/columnar data in Python*

-*Matplotlib: includes capabilities for a flexible range of data visualizations in Python*
+*- Matplotlib: includes capabilities for a flexible range of data visualizations in Python*

-*Scikit-Learn: for efficient and clean Python implementations of the most important and established machine learning algorithms*
+*- Scikit-Learn: for efficient and clean Python implementations of the most important and established machine learning algorithms*